Install Sero

 Selected container runtimes report diagnostics when unavailable; they do not silently become Host.

-5. Understand browser automation readiness
+5. Check browser automation

 Host browser automation requires both: